JosefVacha/matrix/docs/PR_MAINTAINER_GUIDE.md

 If you'd like, I can add a tiny GitHub Actions badge or a scripted `Makefile` target to make local guardrail runs even easier.

+## Auto-notify policy (recommended)

+By default, automatic notifications are disabled.
+This repository follows a conservative policy:

+- The notifier will always write a local artifact, but will not create issues or post to Slack unless explicitly allowed.
+- To enable remote notifications in CI, a maintainer must:
+	1. Add the required secrets (`SLACK_WEBHOOK`, and/or `AUTOMATION_GH_TOKEN`) in the repository settings.
+	2. Set `ALLOW_NOTIFICATIONS=1` in the job environment (or as a repository secret) — this acts as a second guardrail.
+	3. Ensure the job has `permissions: issues: write` if you want to use the built-in `GITHUB_TOKEN`.

+This two-step approach (explicit flags + ALLOW_NOTIFICATIONS) reduces the risk of accidental notifications from local runs or forks.
+See `docs/NOTIFIER_USAGE.md` for usage examples and safety notes.

 ## Pre-commit (recommended)

 We recommend installing `pre-commit` locally so contributors get automatic formatting and linting.